mohammad09010/CMPN202-Operating-Systems-Journal/week7.md

 | **Virtualization Escape** | High | An attacker escaping the VM to the Host. **Mitigation:** Keep VirtualBox patched and use the restricted Host-Only network. |

 ## 6. Project Reflection
-This coursework simulated the full lifecycle of a Linux server deployment.
-Starting from a raw ISO, I successfully deployed a headless server, secured it with industry-standard controls (UFW, AppArmor, Fail2Ban), automated its maintenance, and validated its performance with quantitative data.
+The​‍​‌‍​‍‌ initial scan came up with a handful of warnings that were mostly about missing legal banners and filesystem hardening.

-The most significant learning outcome was **LO5 (Trade-offs)**.
-Every security decision (like disabling passwords or restricting network traffic) added complexity to the administration process.
-Security is not a product but a process of balancing usability with protection.
+This coursework was a simulation of the entire Linux server deployment lifecycle.
+From a raw ISO, I managed to deploy a headless server, secure it with industry-standard controls (UFW, AppArmor, Fail2Ban), automate its maintenance, and confirm its performance with quantitative data.
+What stands out the most as a learning point was **LO5 (Trade-offs)**.
+The security decisions made, like disabling passwords or restricting network traffic security at the cost of administration becoming more complex.
+Security is not a product but a process of balancing usability with ​‍​‌‍​‍‌protection.

 ---
 [< Previous: Week 6](week6.md) | [Return to Home](index.md)